A fundamental dichotomy for definably complete expansions of ordered fields: Definable functions and meager sets

-In order to shows how to use Theorem~A, and because we will use it in the proof of Theorem~\ref{thm:monotone} itself, we give a quick new proof of a conjecture by Fornasiero and Servi \cite{FS}.
-It was first proved by different methods in \cite{baire}.
+In order to shows how to use Theorem~A, and because we will use it in the remainder of this section, we give a quick new proof of a conjecture by Fornasiero and Servi \cite{FS}.
+It was first proved by different methods in~\cite{baire}.